Simple Christmas Cookies with an Owl Cutter

 - While the icing is wet, place them in a coffee filter and cover them with the red sprinkles.

-- Gently shake off the excess.
+- Gently shake off the extra sprinkles.

 - Pipe two red icing dots on the top of the hats and add 2 red Sixlets or you can cover them with the red sprinkles also.